CibyL1226/cse15l-lab-reports/Lab_report_3.md

 /Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-5.txt:                flights in Southeast Asia.
 KSM told them to watch the cabin doors at takeoff and
 /Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-7.txt:                flight but took no interest in takeoffs or landings.
 By the end of May 2000, Hazmi
 /Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-7.txt:                to storm the cockpit would be about 10-15 minutes after takeoff, when the cockpit`

+Second example of using `-r` for recursion:

+Input: `grep -r "important to" ~/Documents/GitHub/docsearch/technical/911report`

+Output:
+`/Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-6.txt:                Qaeda's image was very important to Bin Ladin, and the video was widely
+/Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-6.txt:                been built to coordinate counterterrorism policy.
+It was important to sound
+/Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-9.txt:                disasters, it is important to integrate those taking 911 calls into the emergency`

+## Third method to use `grep`

+Input: `grep -E "Air$" chapter-13.2.txt`

+Output: `Accounting Office; INS-Immigration and Naturalization Service; NEADS-Northeast Air
+            7. See Air Transport Association/Regional Airlines Association (ATA/RAA) report, "Air interview (Nov.
+19, 2003).
+On standard emergency training, see FAA report, "Air accordance with the Air Carrier Standard Security program.
+See FAA report,"Air 77," Feb.
+19, 2002.
+On events in the cabin, see FAA recording, Indianapolis Air derived by the Commission from files provided by the FAA and the Northeast Air`

+Second example:
+Input: `grep -E "time$" chapter-10.txt`

+Output: `While the plan at the elementary school had been to return to Washington, by the time`

+## Fourth method to use `grep`

+Fist example:

+Input: `grep -c "brain" pmed.0020060.txt`

+Ouput : `9`

+Second example:

+Input: `grep -c "Annan" journal.pbio.0020001.txt`

+Output: `7`